jgs3817/AuditoryIllusions/README.md

-# NeuSense-Trial
+# Auditory Illusions

-Year 3 Group Project - User Interface for Demonstration of Auditory Illusions
+Year 3 Group Project - User Interface for the Demonstration of Auditory Illusions

-1. Home page: Title of our project, "logo", and button to explore work

-2. Overview of all illusions (tiles page): Tiles for each illusion with (maybe) a summary of what they are.
-Goes to illusion page upon clicking

-3. Each illusion page: Title of illusion, description of illusion, poll, and on top a menu including a drop-down menu to select other illusions

-4. Overview of all statistics: Graphs of everything

-5. Team page: Our group!!
+1. Description of auditory illusions with audio examples

+2. Poll to collect user responses

+3. Display of users statistics to compare different users' perceptions